SaneleMbovu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-This is a directory for shell permissions
+this is a directory for shell permissions